This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Peel the oranges, and cut cross-ways into thin slices.
+- If using mandarin oranges, peel and cut cross-ways into thin slices.
 Place in a large, heavy saucepan.

-- Cut the grapefruits, lemons and limes into supremes: Cut off each end enough to expose the fruit.
+- Cut the grapefruits, lemons and limes into supremes: Cut the peel off each end enough to expose the fruit.
 Run a very sharp knife down the sides, following the contour of the fruit as you remove the skin.
 Remove the sections of fruit by cutting between the membranes.
+If using regular oranges, instead of mandarins, do the same with those.

 - Add the fruit sections to the pan, along with the juice squeezed from the membranes and skin.